N8byte/PL-0-Compiler-Virtual-Machine/README.md

 gcc driver.c vm.c lex.c parser.c -lm

-To run use ./a.out [input file] [flags] where input file is PL/0 source file.
+To run use ./a.out [input file] [flags] where input file is a PL/0 source file.

 Output flags are: